dbinczyk-developx/Katamarans-KataFall2024/README.md

 <img src="EventStorming/images/4.jpg">

-A broad view of Event Storming allowed us to define the ClearView components.
-Taking into account the business requirements and key technical aspects, it was possible to identify which components were crucial for further analysis of the architecture.
+A broad view of Event Storming allowed us to define ClearView components crucial for further analysis of the architecture.

 <img src="EventStorming/images/components.jpg">